HolyLab/NMFMerge.jl/README.md

 To use this function:
 `Wmerge, Hmerge, mergeseq = colmerge2to1pq(W, H, n)`, where ``Wmerge`` and ``Hmerge`` are the merged results with ``n`` components. ``mergeseq`` is the sequence of merge pair ids ``(id1, id2)``, which is the components id of single merge.

 Before merging components, the columns in ``W`` are required to be normalized to 1.
-The normalization can be realized by **colnormalize** function or anyother method you like.
+The normalization can be realized by **colnormalize** function or any other method you like.

 **colnormalize**(W, H, p)